bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-07-09-another-round.md

 The movie assumes a humoristic and – in some eyes – scandalous approach to a serious topic. _Another Round_ is intended to be a multi-faceted story that at the same time provokes and entertains, makes us think, cry and laugh within the length of the movie.
 And hopefully leaves food for thought and debate for an audience who lives in a world which, to an increasing degree, is defined by puritanical rhetoric outwardly, but has a rather high alcohol intake even from a relatively young age.

 _Another Round_ is imagined as a tribute to life.
 As a reclaiming of the irrational wisdom that casts off all anxious common sense and looks down into the very delight of lust for life… although often with deadly consequences.
-Production notes

-<![endif]-->

-**Another Round (Druk)**
+**Production notes**
+<br><br>

+**ANOTHER ROUND (DRUK)**
 _Director_: Thomas Vinterberg
-©: Zentropa Entertainments3 ApS,
-Zentropa Sweden AB, Topkapi Films BV,
-Zentrope Netherlands BV
+©: Zentropa Entertainments3 ApS,  Zentropa Sweden AB, Topkapi Films BV, Zentrope Netherlands BV
 _Production Company_: Zentropa Entertainments
 _In co-production with_: Film i Väst, Zentropa Sweden, Topkapi Films, Zentrope Netherlands
-_With support from_: Det Danske Filminstitut,
-TV 2 Danmark, Eurimages Conseil de l’Europe, Netherlands Film Fund, Svenska Filminstitutet, Netherlands Film Production Incentive
+_With support from_: Det Danske Filminstitut,  TV 2 Danmark, Eurimages Conseil de l’Europe, Netherlands Film Fund, Svenska Filminstitutet, Netherlands Film Production Incentive
-_With the support of_:
-MEDIA Programme of the European Union
+_With the support of_:  MEDIA Programme of the European Union
 _Presented by_: Zentropa Entertainments
 _Producers_: Kasper Dissing, Sisse Graum Jørgensen
 _Line Producer_: Kristina Kornum